jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/Languages/SQL/Performance Tuning/Execution Plans.md

 tags: #Programmering #SQL #PerformanceTuning

-## Definition
+> [!tldr] Definition
+> **Execution Plans** are visual or textual representations of how a database engine executes a query.
+They help in understanding the performance characteristics of a query and identifying bottlenecks.

 ---
-**Execution Plans** are visual or textual representations of how a database engine executes a query.
-They help in understanding the performance characteristics of a query and identifying bottlenecks.

 ## Viewing Execution Plans
----
 In SQL Server, you can view the execution plan by running:
 ```sql
 SET SHOWPLAN_TEXT ON;